Amber Tradepro Investigation – Broker Risk Analysis for amber-tradepro.com

 In our opinion, Amber Tradepro should not be treated as a trustworthy broker.

-Amber Tradepro shows multiple strong indicators of being a scam broker and should be avoided.
+Amber Tradepro shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.